ModelEarth/localsite/start/README.md

 A static page should now be visible at [http://localhost:8887/localsite/](http://localhost:8887/localsite/)
 An industry impact widget is embedded on the page.

+Also clone the <a href='https://github.com/modelearth/apps/'>apps repo</a> if you are making a custom entry page.

-Also clone the <a href='https://github.com/modelearth/io/'>io repo</a> into the same webroot to help build input-output widgets.
+Also clone the <a href='https://github.com/modelearth/io/'>io repo</a> into the same webroot to include the input-output widgets.
 [Learn more](../../../io/charts/)

 For the address search to work, you'll need to get a new Google Maps API key.
 You can get yours and enable it by following these instructions: [https://developers.google.com/maps/documentation/javascript/get-api-key](https://developers.google.com/maps/documentation/javascript/get-api-key)